rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Chapter 1 - Beginning the Campaign/Character Creation.md

 ***Desdobramentos.*** Quando os PJs experimentam pela primeira vez o campo de batalha assombrado ao norte de Berez em [[Arco I - As Muralhas de Krezk]], o estandarte esvoaça ao vento, que ecoa com o som de tambores de guerra.

-Se os PJs mostrarem o estandarte ao retornado em Tser Falls em [[Act I - Into the Mists/Arc C - Into the Valley|Arco C - Para o Vale]], a Sir Godfrey Gwilym ou Sir Vladimir Horngaard em [[Arc M - The Dragon's Manor]], ou a Kasimir Velikov em [[Arc E - The Missing Vistana]] ou em **Act V, Arc U: The Amber Temple**, sua aparência será recebida com repulsa e amargo desgosto.
+If the player shows the banner to the revenant at Tser Falls in [[Act I - Into the Mists/Arc C - Into the Valley|Arc C - Into the Valley]], Sir Godfrey Gwilym or Sir Vladimir Horngaard in [[Arc M - The Dragon's Manor]], or Kasimir Velikov in either [[Arc E - The Missing Vistana]] or [[Arc S - A Sword of Sunlight]], its appearance is met with revulsion and bitter disgust.

 Se o jogador mostrar o estandarte a Strahd, ele o contempla com um pensamento afetuoso, mas recusa-se a elaborar sobre seu significado.
 Se o jogador mostrar o estandarte ao Dr. Rudolph van Richten em **Arco M: Inimigo de Strahd** ou a qualquer Vistani, eles imediatamente o reconhecem como a heráldica do Castelo Ravenloft.